 5. Our laboratory intensively studies sequential bone marrow and blood samples from AML and MDS patients receiving state of the art therapies to understand the clonal basis of response and resistance.
 We have an innovative PhD project focussed on studies dissecting mechanisms by which novel targeted therapies work, and fail, in patients.
 These studies are vital to improve survival, and clinical benefit, for AML and MDS patients.

 PhD students in the Vyas laboratory receive in depth training in studying normal stem/progenitor cells, Pre-L SC and LSCs.

-In all methods PhD students will receive training and supervision from existing members of the laboratory in conjunction with managers of the WIMM core facilities.
+In all methods students will receive training and supervision from existing members of the laboratory in conjunction with managers of the WIMM core facilities.
 Computational training is provided through a dedicated 4-month full time course, on-line courses and one to one supervision and mentorship.

-All students will have one to one supervision with Professor Vyas and the opportunity to present data and concepts from their project at the Vyas Lab meeting, and a separate journal club.
+Students will have one to one supervision with Professor Vyas and the opportunity to present data and concepts from their project at the Vyas Lab meeting, and a separate journal club.

 Critical components of training include: (i) learning how to dissect published paper; (ii) learning how to ask important questions; (iii) designing well-controlled experiments; (iv) not being afraid of getting things wrong; (v) learning to take ownership and control of the project; (vi) learning to write a thesis and scientific publications.

 Information about training can be found on our website.